-(c) The clinician must provide an itemized list of treatment sessions.
+The clinician must provide an itemized bill for treatment sessions.

-(3) Eligibility for Payment.
-Those eligible for counseling costs enumerated in the law are:

-(a) VICTIM: A person who suffered serious bodily injury, psychological injury as the result of a direct, face to face threat of physical injury or death as a result of criminally injurious conduct.

-(b) DEPENDENT: A natural person wholly or partially dependent upon the victim for care or support, and includes a child of the victim born after the death of the victim where the death occurred as a result of criminally injurious conduct.

-(c) CLAIMANT: Any of the following persons applying for compensation under this chapter:

-1. A victim;

-2. a dependent of a deceased victim, if such victim died as a result of criminally injurious conduct; or

-3. a person authorized by law to act on behalf of a victim or dependent of a deceased victim if such victim died as a result of criminally injurious conduct;

-4. a victim's immediate family members as defined by the State of Alabama Family and Medical Leave Act requirements.

-(4) Cost Containment

-(a) Individual Therapy Rates:

-\$ 80.00 per hour- Licensed Counselor/Social Worker;\$100.00 per hour- Psychologists (Ph.D.);\$125 per hour- Psychiatrists (M.D.).

-(b) Group Therapy Rates: \$ 60.00 per hour.

-(c) Counseling shall not exceed \$6,250, or 50 sessions, unless exigent circumstances exist and the amount of the expenses for counseling will be expended before the victim/claimant has been adequately assisted on an outpatient basis.
-Exigent circumstances may include, but are not being limited to homicide survivors, child victims, and Post traumatic stress disorder in which the victim/claimant requires continuing therapy.
-In no instance shall counseling expenses exceed \$8,000.
-Reasonable effort should be made to inform victim/claimants counseling services are provided by community mental health centers on a sliding fee schedule.
+- (3) Eligibility for Payment.
+The claimant, victim, and/or the victim's immediate family members may be eligible for mental health benefits. - (4) Cost Containment - (a) Individual Therapy Rates: - \$80.00 per hour- Licensed Counselor/Social Worker; - \$100.00 per hour- Psychologists (Ph.D.); - \$125 per hour- Psychiatrists (M.D.). - (b) Group Therapy Rates: \$ 60.00 per hour. - (c) Reimbursement for therapy expenses shall not exceed \$6,250, or 50 sessions, unless exigent circumstances exist and the maximum allotment for therapy expenses will be expended before the victim/claimant has been adequately assisted on an outpatient basis.
+Exigent circumstances may include, but are not limited to, homicide survivors, child victims, and victims diagnosed with Post Traumatic Stress Disorder (PTSD) if the Commission determines that an exigent circumstance exists, the maximum award for therapy is \$8,000.
+Reasonable efforts should be made to inform victims/claimants that therapy services are provided by community mental health centers on a sliding fee scale.
 Inpatient treatment shall be considered a medical condition for purposes of compensation.
-In instances in which the victim is a minor, the claimant shall be limited to 15 individual counseling sessions, unless the victim is deceased.
-The 15 individual counseling sessions limit shall not apply to homicide claims.

-(d) Supplemental therapy bills may be submitted to ACVCC as accrued, for consideration of payment.
-They will only be considered and paid every three (3) months.

-(e) In instances in which counseling services have been provided by mental health centers, ACVCC will only pay what the victim has been charged on a sliding fee scale.

-(5) Criteria for Payment of Counseling.
-Eligibility for payment of counseling expenses is based upon the following factors:

-(a) The reasonableness of the charges;

-(b) The relationship between the therapy and the crime;

-(c) The cooperation of the therapist in submitting the requested information which includes evidence that therapy is necessary as a result of the crime, a bill indicating dates, times and cost of therapy, evidence that the therapist is licensed or, if not, evidence that the therapist is supervised regularly by a psychologist or psychiatrist.

-(6) Counseling via Videoconference.
-The Commission may reimburse for counseling services rendered via videoconference when the counseling service is compliant with all applicable laws and regulations.
+When the victim is a minor, the claimant shall be limited to 15 individual therapy sessions, unless the victim is deceased.
+The 15 individual therapy sessions limit shall not apply to homicide claims. - (d) Supplemental therapy bills may be submitted to ACVCC as accrued, for consideration of payment. - (e) When therapy services have been provided by county mental health centers, ACVCC will only pay what has been charged on a sliding fee scale. - (5) Criteria for Payment of Therapy Expenses.
+Eligibility for payment of therapy expenses is based upon receipt of the following documentation: - a written statement from the therapist indicating that the therapy is directly related to the victimization; - an itemized bill from the therapist indicating the dates, times and charges for therapy; and - evidence that the therapist is licensed by the appropriate governmental licensing body. - (6) Therapy via Videoconference.
+The Commission may reimburse for therapy services rendered via videoconference when the therapy is compliant with all applicable laws and regulations. - (7) Interpreters for Victims/Claimants with Limited English Proficiency (LEP). - The Commission may provide reimbursement for reasonable fees incurred for the use of interpreters by LEP victims/claimants who seek therapy services as a direct result of the crime.
+The Commission will determine if the charges are reasonable on a case by case basis.
+The availability of interpreters in the LEP victim's/claimant's primary or home language will be considered in determining if the charges are reasonable.

+In order to qualify for reimbursement, the interpreter must be:

+currently certified by any state, regional or national interpreting association, board or body as proficient in the LEP individual's primary or home language, or found to be qualified to interpret in the LEP individual's primary or home language by a municipal, county, state, or federal court.
+Unrelated by blood or marriage to the claimant and/or victim.